 10 - Old Man Winter/Jack Frost – The Personification Of Winter

-The ideas of both Old Man Winter and Jack Frost are the amalgamation of many beliefs across the United States.
+The ideas of both Old Man Winter and Jack Frost are the combination of many beliefs across the United States.

-The native peoples and the successive waves of immigrants coming over each had their own beliefs about winter.
+The native people and successive waves of immigrants each had their own beliefs about winter.
 This includes our old friends the Hag of Beara, Ullr, and Boreas.